basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 strongly consistent buckets works much like it does in non-strongly consistent buckets.
 One important exception to this is how writes are performed.
-Strongly consistent buckets cannot allow siblings by definition, and so all writes to existing keys must include a [[vector clock|Vector Clocks]].
+Strongly consistent buckets cannot allow siblings by definition, and so all writes to existing keys must include a context with the object (as explained in the section above).

-If you attempt a write to a non-empty key without including a vector clock, you will receive the following error:
+If you attempt a write to a non-empty key without including a s clock, you will receive the following error:

 ```ruby